Social work with Gypsy, Roma and Traveller children

 Social work with Gypsy, Roma and Traveller children and families has received scant attention, for a variety of reasons, including long-term historical and societal factors.
 Consequently, the needs of Gypsy, Roma and Traveller children in the care system have largely been overlooked.

 In this complex area of social work, how can practitioners work effectively and constructively with these communities?
 How can we better understand Gypsy, Roma and Traveller cultures and traditions, and develop culturally competent practice to inform work with these groups?
-How can we improve the outcomes for looked after children from these families, and help foster carers and adopters to provide the best placements for them?
+How can we improve the outcomes for looked after children from these families, and help foster carers and adopters to provide suitable care and parenting for them?

 Read the contents page and introduction